Autism and Accountability

-Likewise, if the child you want to hold accountable is not in control or is not okay right in this moment, it’s probably not a right time to hold them accountable.
+Likewise, you want to make sure your child is okay before jumping in with both feet.
+If not, it’s probably not a right time to hold them accountable.

-The first thing that you need to do is help them regain control (if they are a young child), or wait until they regain control themselves (if they are older).
+Stop.
+Help them regain control (if they are young), or wait until they regain control (if they are older).

 Is This the Right Time?

 Have you had time to digest and understand the situation?

 We oftentimes think we need to handle problems immediately.

 In a world of immediate gratification, we’ve lost sight of the advantages of patience.

 Sometimes waiting provides opportunities!
 Some of these opportunities might include the opportunity to: